Brooke Logan

 Brooke Logan is a fictional character from The Bold and the Beautiful, an American soap opera on the CBS network.
 She has been portrayed by Katherine Kelly Lang since the series's debut in March 1987.
 The character is part of the original four central characters and actors (including her onscreen multi-decade, long love, and husband, Ridge Forrester, and his parents Stephanie and Eric).
 Over the years, she has developed into a business woman working at Forrester Creations and a mother to five children: Rick, Bridget, Hope, R.J. and Jack.
 Her character is described as having "emerged as the show's quintessential vixen, always in turmoil and forever symbolic of true love and destiny prevailing."
 The character has also had long-time rivalries with Stephanie Forrester and Taylor Hayes.
-In addition to Ridge (whom she married eight times), Brooke has also had marriages with Eric Forrester, Ridge's two half-brothers, Thorne Forrester and Nick Marone, her brother-in-law Bill Spencer, Jr., and several others, including marriages to Whip Jones and Grant Chambers.
+In addition to Ridge (whom she married nine times), Brooke has also had marriages with Eric Forrester, Ridge's two half-brothers, Thorne Forrester and Nick Marone, her brother-in-law Bill Spencer, Jr., and several others, including marriages to Whip Jones and Grant Chambers.